kyma-project/kyma/docs/backup/02-01-new-backup-strategy.md

 VolumeSnapshot support is only available for [CSI drivers](https://kubernetes-csi.github.io/docs/).
 However, not all the CSI drivers support the volume snapshot functionality.
 You can find a list of all the drivers with the supported functionalities [here](https://kubernetes-csi.github.io/docs/drivers.html).

-An example VolumeSnapshot created to take a snapshot from the PVC named `pvc-to-backup`:
+As an example, assume that you have a PVC `pvc-to-backup` which was created using a CSI-enabled StorageClass.
+Now you want to take a snapshot.
+You can trigger a snapshot by creating a VolumeSnapshot object like the following:

 > **NOTE:** The PVC to be backed up must be created using CSI-enabled Storage Class.